cvs181801/calculator-app/README.md

 Wishlist:
 - Negative numbers.
 Currently, the calculator is not programmed to support negative numbers.
 It would be nice to add this feature into the programming.
+- Parentheses and exponents.
+It would be nice to add these features as well, and make this an official PEMDAS calculator!

 Developed by Cas Spicer, Software Developer & Problem Solver Extraordinaire Learn more about me and check out my work on my website at www.casspicer.com